alexmacarthur/wp-complete-open-graph/readme.txt

 == Description ==

-There's a wide variety of plugins available to manage Open Graph data for your site, but none appear to be excellent at balancing simplicity and comprehensive, customizable configuration.
-Here's a plugin that, with no hassle, allow you to easily manage Open Graph data for your site, whether it's a simple blog or a complex site with diverse sets of data.
+There's a wide variety of plugins available to manage Open Graph data for your site, but none are excellent at balancing simplicity and comprehensive configuration.
+This plugin was crafted with care to allow you to easily manage Open Graph data for your site, whether it's a simple blog or a complex site with diverse sets of data.

 Out of the box, Complete Open Graph generates all the basic tags your site should have, making it ready for effective social sharing on platforms including Twitter and Facebook, and give you full programmatic access to filter this data as you need.
-In fact, Complete Open Graph is prepared to generate all types of meta tags -- not just Open Graph.
+With these filters, Complete Open Graph is prepared to generate all types of meta tags -- not just Open Graph.

-No gimmicks -- just simple, complete Open Graph management.
+TL;DR: This plugin gives you simple but sophisticated Open Graph management that gets the job done.
 Simple as that.

 == Installation ==

 1. Download the plugin and upload to your plugins directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Open Graph screen to set your global Open Graph data (if desired).
+3. (Optional) Use the Settings->Open Graph screen to set your global Open Graph data.

 == Using the Plugin ==

 Upon activation, Complete Open Graph is ready to generate Open Graph meta tags, as long as information exists to fill them.
+Literally no configuration is required to begin generating tags for your pages.

 = Page/Post Fields =

-On each page and post, you have the ability to define Open Graph data, or allow it to be set automatically.
+On each page and post, you have the ability to define Open Graph data manually, or allow it to be set automatically.

 * og:site_name
 * og:locale